Judith and Garfield Reeves-Stevens

 Judith and Garfield Reeves-Stevens are a New York Times-bestselling husband-and-wife writing/producing team.
 In June, 2013, at the Constellation Awards ceremony in Toronto, the writing couple were honored with the Constellation Award for "Outstanding Canadian Contribution to Science Fiction Film or Television" for their role in creating the series, Primeval: New World.

 In genre media, the Reeves-Stevenses are well known for their involvement with the Star Trek franchise.
 In addition to having written twenty Star Trek books, including six novels on their own, ten novels with William Shatner, and four non-fiction volumes detailing the production history of the franchise, they acted as executive story editors and co-producers on the fourth season of Star Trek: Enterprise.
 Both are among the series writers who had cameos in "These Are the Voyages...", the final episode of Enterprise.
-Previously, they acted as staff writers and supervising producers in the second and third seasons of Sir Arthur Conan Doyle's The Lost World, and wrote episodes of Batman: The Animated Series.
+Previously, they acted as staff writers and executive creative consultants in the second and third seasons of Sir Arthur Conan Doyle's The Lost World, and wrote episodes of Batman: The Animated Series.